stefanhgm/stefanhgm.github.io/_pages/about.md

 #   limit: o # leave blank to include all the blog posts
 ---

 I am interested in machine learning for healthcare.
-My research focuses on harnessing large generative models to enable efficient, high-performing predictions, and on applying natural language processing techniques to clinical text.
+My research focuses on using large generative models to enable efficient, high-performing predictions, and on applying natural language processing techniques to clinical text.
 I am particularly interested in using state-of-the-art machine learning methods to address meaningful medical problems and improve healthcare delivery.

-I am currently a affiliated postdoctoral researcher at the Eils lab focussing on aritficial intelligence in healthcare.
+I am currently an affiliated postdoctoral researcher at the Eils lab focussing on artificial intelligence in healthcare.
 I am also a resident physician at the Department of Cardiology, Angiology and Intensive Care Medicine at the Charité in Berlin, where I am involved in clinical practice.
 My goal is to bridge the gap between modern machine learning and clinical practice.

 Previously, I have obtained a Master's degree in computer science from RWTH Aachen University with stays at the University of Gothenburg and UC Berkeley.
-After that I obtained a medical degree (MD) and a PhD in computer science from the University of Münster and visited MIT as a visiting scholar.
+After that I obtained a medical degree (MD) and a PhD in computer science from the University of Münster and worked with the Clinical ML group at MIT.

 You can find all my papers on my <a href="https://scholar.google.de/citations?user=-lnWdScAAAAJ&hl=en">Google Scholar</a> profile.